Ishaan28malik/Hacktoberfest-2024/README.md

 ### Step 2: Star this [repo](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-) and share it with your friends.

+### Step 3: Make a new branch other than master using ```git checkout -b branch_name```

-### Step 3: Just open "[index.html](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/index.html)" and include your name and the link to your github profile in the "[li](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/index.html)" tags to make a connection with all other open enthusiasts like us.
+Just open "[index.html](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/index.html)" and include your name and the link to your github profile in the "[li](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/index.html)" tags to make a connection with all other open enthusiasts like us.

 # Please just don't do it just for the heck of a T-shirt do it to learn and get experience on how to make a PR !!!!!!!
 # Don't worry newcomers!!
 Make this your first step to development and open source.
 Get the confidence you require!!